-The Company has constituted a Risk Management Committee comprising, Mr. Ramesh Ramachandran, Mr. S Durgashankar and Mr. Anand Daga.
+The Company has constituted a Risk Management Committee.
+However pursuant to the tenure completion of Mr. S Durgashankar (w.e.f.
+19-07-2024) and Mr. Anand Daga (w.e.f 23-07-2024), there has been a re-constitution of Risk management Committee.
+The committee comprises of Mr. Ramesh Ramachandran, Mr. Viswananthan Kapilanandan and Ms. Aruna Rajendra Bhinge.
 Mr. Ramesh Ramachandran is the Chairman of this Committee.
 The Company has adopted the Risk Management Policy.
 The Committee is entrusted with the responsibility to assist the Board of Directors in (a) overseeing and approving the Company's enterprise-wide risk management framework; and (b) overseeing that all the risks that the organization faces such as strategic, financial, credit, market, liquidity, security, property, IT, legal, regulatory, reputational, sustainability (particularly, ESG related risks), information, cyber security risks and other risks have been identified and assessed.